seanocali/TiltedControls/README.md

 # Tilted Carousel

 #### A true (looping) carousel control that makes use of UWP's Composition API.

-It has unique features not found in other carousels such as wheel mode, warping, adjustible lazy loading, and CompositionBrush animation support.
+It has unique features not found in other carousel controls such as wheel mode, warping, adjustible lazy loading, and CompositionBrush animation support.

 ![SettingsAnimation](https://raw.githubusercontent.com/seanocali/TiltedCarousel/master/settings.webp)
 ![ColumnAnimation](https://raw.githubusercontent.com/seanocali/TiltedCarousel/master/column.webp)